Can Electricity Cause Gas Explosion? (Here Is the Secret Truth!)

 Steps to Take After an Accidental Gas Explosion:

-Here are some steps to take after an accidental gas explosion:
+The following are recommended steps to follow after an accidental gas explosion:

 What Are the Best Practices for Preventing Gas Explosions from Electricity?